marusinm/eth-wallet/README.md

 # eth-wallet

 Command line wallet for Ethereum and ERC20 tokens.

+## Installation
+1. Clone this repository
+2. Optionally set virtual environment
+3. Navigate to the project's root dir and run `pip3 install .`
+4. Run `eth-wallet --help` to see if wallet was installed successfully

 ## Usage

 ```